 If an expat's employer is arranging their visa and work permit, it is likely that they will also arrange for their accommodation in Kyrgyzstan.
-But for those who have to do it themselves, reasonable accommodation is easy to find through word-of-mouth or real estate agencies.
-There are several agencies in Bishkek with English-speaking agents who can narrow down available properties to suit an expat's budget and preferred neighborhood.
+But for those who have to do it themselves, reasonable accommodation is easy to find through word-of-mouth or reputable real estate agencies.
+There are several agencies in Bishkek with English-speaking agents who can narrow down available properties to suit an expat's budget and preferred neighbourhood.

 One thing to note when searching for housing is that a place is advertised by the total number of rooms, not just the number of bedrooms.
 Therefore, what is called a studio apartment elsewhere is known as a one-room apartment in Kyrgyzstan, a one-bedroom is called a two-room apartment, etc.

 Lease agreements in Kyrgyzstan can be simple verbal agreements or fully drafted legal documents.
-Be sure that it is made clear who will be responsible for paying for all utilities and taxes.
-The term of a lease agreement is usually flexible and most landlords will not require more than one month’s rent upfront or more than one month’s notice before moving out.
+Be sure that it is made clear who will be responsible for paying for utilities and taxes.
+The term of a lease agreement is usually flexible, and most landlords will not require more than one month’s rent upfront or more than one month’s notice before moving out.

 Utilities such as gas, electricity, water and internet are not typically included in rental prices and are typically an extra expense for the tenant.
 Some landlords do include one or several utility costs as part of the rental price, but this is not a given.

 There should always be some form of security, whether it's a 24-hour security guard or a digital code to enter the building.
 Extra security on top of what is already available is often unnecessary.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Kyrgyzstan.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023